marlonmetal/avalanche-docs/docs/nodes/validate/add-a-validator.md

 ### Mainnet Workflow

-The Fuji workflow above can be adapted to Mainnet with the following modifications:
+The Tahoe workflow above can be adapted to Mainnet with the following modifications:

 - The correct private key.
 - Network setting should be to a Mainnet node, either [a local node on Mainnet](../../nodes/maintain/metalgo-config-flags.md#network-id) or [Avalanche Mainnet API server](../../apis/metalgo/public-api-server.md#using-the-public-api-nodes) where `api.metalblockchain.org` should be used for the `ip`.